 Instead, you can feel confident that most anything you pull out will go together—plus you know that you’ll love whatever you pick because you only keep items that you love!

 With this in mind, I started to wonder if I could take a similar approach in my kitchen.

 Instead of planning meals, could I create a “capsule kitchen” full of foods I love and use “food uniforms” to make mealtimes easier?

-The answer is yes and here’s how it works.
+The answer is yes, and here’s how minimalist eating works.